-(e) Where the Subcontractor is also a principal contractor in connection with the work, the Subcontractor has in its capacity of principal contractor been given a written Subcontractor's Statement by its subcontractor(s) in connection with that work for the period stated above.

-(f) Signature Full Name
+(e) Subcontractor has in its capacity of principal contractor been given a written Subcontractor's Statement by its subcontractor(s) in connection with that work for the period stated above. (f) Signature Full Name (g) Position/Title Date// : Where required above, this Statement must be accompanied by the relevant Certificate of Currency to y with section 175B of the Workers Compensation Act 1987 .

-(g) Position/Title \\\\\ Date \\/\\/

-NOTE: Where required above, this Statement must be accompanied by the relevant Certificate of Currency to comply with section 175B of the Workers Compensation Act 1987.